Exploring our local treasures of Northumberland

 I was really proud to be qualified to maintain the Swordfish & to fly in it several times

 We were trained on many types of aircraft at ‘Visiting Aircraft Section’, where I worked.
 I was most proud of my certificate to maintain the Swordfish, flying to the aircraft factory at Filton, Bristol, in it for their air day, and another time, seated in the back hanging onto the rear-gunner’s flying suit as he stood up to salute the new Captain of HMS Heron when he arrived and we did a low slow fly past.
 Our pilot “Crash” Evans was a little concerned as the Phantoms flew in at the same time and, afterburners on, roared vertically upwards almost directly above us, we made a distinct lurch towards the ground and the wooden airframe creaked in protest!
+She is still flying under the care of Navy Wings .

 I qualified and/or worked on the Hunter, Canberra, Blackburn Buccaneer , Sea Prince, Devon, Wasp, Westland Whirlwind, Tiger Moth, Vulcan bomber, Lightening, Red Arrows’ Gnat (the smallest) and the USA’s MAC Globemaster (the largest).
-There were many more that I can no longer remember the name’s of.
+There were many more that I can no longer remember the name of.

 Among visitors I welcomed Petula Clarke (filming ‘Goodbye Mr Chips’) and a certain Lt.
 C.Windsor who flew in as a student pilot.
 Now known as Prince Charles of course.